kilfour/QuickMGenerate/README.md

 - The enumeration properties of the object will be automatically filled in using the default (or replaced) MGen.Enum<T> generator.

+- The object properties will also be automatically filled in using the default (or replaced) generators, similar to calling MGen.One<TProperty>() and setting the value using `Apply` (see below) explicitely.

 - Also works for properties with private setters.

 - Can generate any object that has a parameterless constructor, be it public, protected, or private.